Endre-Tonnessen/Granule-Explorer-Visualization-Tool/readme.md

 Web application for automating plotting of granule data.
 Built in [Shiny for python](https://shiny.posit.co/py/).

+Python must be installed and on the system path.

-To start the application, clone this repository and run:
+To start the application, clone this repository, install the packages in the `requirement.txt` file, and run:

     shiny run app.py